LessiKai/pipeline-cluster/README.md

     cluster.feed(get_next_input())
 cluster.wait_empty()
 ```
-The script `simple_cluster_test.py` contains a single machine, two node cluster test.
-If it fails, check your firewall configuration or create an issue.

-Please, you are welcome to message me if you have a question! :blush:
+Please, you are welcome to message me if you have any questions! :blush:

 ## bugs
 - on systems other than linux a warning is generated on shutdown, informing about leaked semaphores.
 This can be ignored. [bug report](https://bugs.python.org/issue38119)
-- creating a taskchain with functions in a not importable module can produce errors due to the multiprocessing lib (e.g. the python shell).
-This should be avoided and wont be fixed because it's the intended behaviour. [bug report](https://bugs.python.org/issue25053), [stackoverflow](https://stackoverflow.com/questions/41385708/multiprocessing-example-giving-attributeerror)